Muchisim: A Simulation Framework for Design Exploration of Multi-Chip Manycore Systems: Background and Motivation

 \section{Background and Motivation}

-As the number of processing elements (PEs) used to parallelize a workload increases, the network bandwidth and topology become important design considerations.
-Depending on the architecture, the bottleneck may also shift or aggravate with the level of parallelism.
-Thus, detailed simulation of large manycore systems is critical for design-space exploration, to avoid making suboptimal design decisions that may be hard to correct later in the design process.
+As the number of processing units (PUs) used to parallelize a workload increases, the network bandwidth and topology become critical factors in the performance of the system.
+Depending on the architecture, bottlenecks may also shift or worsen with the level of parallelism.
+Thus, detailed simulation of large manycore systems is crucial for design-space exploration, to avoid making suboptimal design decisions that may be hard to correct later in the design process.

 The computer architecture community has seen a lot of promising research on hardware-software co-designs and optimizations for data-dependent communication-intensive (\dci) applications~\cite{prodigy,maple,graphicionado,graphpulse,ozdal,chronos, pipette, fifer, polygraph, jeffrey_hive, jeffrey_swarm,cohort,dalorex,dcra,spatula}.
-However, these ideas are often evaluated on a limited number of PEs (hundreds to a few thousand) or relatively small datasets (up to millions of data elements), as increasing either of these dimensions increases the simulation time significantly.
-With \proj, we want to enable the exploration of these ideas on larger scales, as well as offer key parameters to explore the balance of the hardware resources and power allocated to memory, network and compute units.
-For the rest of this section, we outline the desired features of a scale-out manycore system simulator (and their potential trade-offs) and review existing simulators.
+However, these ideas are often evaluated on a limited number of PUs (hundreds to a few thousand) or relatively small datasets (up to millions of data elements), as increasing either of these dimensions significantly increases simulation time. \proj enables the exploration of architectural ideas on larger scales, as well as offers key parameters to explore the balance of hardware resources and power allocated to memory, network and compute.

-Accuracy is one of the most important features of an architecture simulator, as it dictates the reliability of design experiments.
-For systems of different scales and target application domains, focusing on modeling some of their components in detail may become necessary when building a simulator that balances simulator performance and accuracy~\cite{Zarrin2017}.
+Maximizing accuracy as well as performance is the main objective for the design and engineering an architecture simulator, as it dictates reliability as well practicality of design experiments~\cite{Zarrin2017}.
+For the rest of this section, we outline the critical features of a scale-out manycore system simulator (and their potential trade-offs) and review existing simulators.